Healthcare leaders: join us to help shape New Mexico’s future.

 Primary Care is looking for practical ways to stay connected to patients between visits and after discharge, especially when chronic conditions and transitions require closer follow‑up.

-2. We issue a call for solutions
+2. We issue a national call for startups

 HealthInno curates a short list of promising solutions